 (Mesa County) Chairman Justman said that he had been asked to enter into the record a petition that was given to the City of Fruita which contained approximately 500 signatures.
-It pertained to having the City of Fruita remove their post-mapped plan of its proposed trails outside incorporated City limits which included trails along ditch banks, canals, drainages, washes and any other private or public right-of-way.
+It pertained to having the City of Fruita remove their POST (Parks, Open Space and Trails) plan of its proposed trails outside incorporated City limits which included trails along ditch banks, canals, drainages, washes and any other private or public right-of-way.
 He said that the signatories to that petition were opposed to that and entered the petition into the record.